A Layered Approach to Data Security

-- Encryption: By using encryption, banks and other financial institutions can remain in control of data protection regardless of where it's located.
+- Encryption: By using encryption, banks and other financial institutions can remain in control of data protection no matter where it is.
 Encrypted information is safe in transit, on the network, and even in the cloud.
 In cases where system security fails, encrypted data is still safe from prying eyes.

-- Multi-Factor Authentication: When banks require multi-factor authentication—more than just one method of identification—to access data, it adds another layer of protection, again keeping things safe even once the system is hacked.
+- Multi-Factor Authentication: When banks require multi-factor authentication to access data, it adds another layer of protection, again keeping things safe even if the system is hacked.

 - Limited Data Access: It doesn't matter how many system policies and security measures are in place when there's a human element involved.
 Instead of taking the risk and letting every employee access confidential and private data, only give access to those who need it.